 Circuit-breakers, Trippers and Stabilizers and Inverters are to be maintained properly, most of the sad life loses are due to the non-seriousness of “Current”.

 LPG gas accidents are the major part of the worst fire victims; to be frank, LPG is very safe and so easy to use.
 Lack of ventilation is the foremost cause of LPG explosion.

 Due to modern luxury, we are tightly sealing all our doors, windows, eyes, and brain too.

 LPG explodes only due to compression and excess temperature; there are very few chances of over-temperature at domestic areas.

 In Industries we have to store LPG / any gas cylinders in a shed with chain lock in a vertical position.

 Ventilation is very important:

 Whenever you are returning to home have a habit of opening the windows, balcony if not front door at least fifteen minutes then switch on Fan, AC anything.

-Gases are lighter, shapeless and expand rapidly.
-In case of any leakage, it can be inside your plug holes, switch gaps, candle, everywhere...
+Gases are lighter, shapeless, and expand rapidly.
+In case of any leakage, it can be inside your plug holes, switch gaps, candles, everywhere...

-Don’t be too close to inviting a bane; feel free stay away from unwanted “Flash”
+Don’t be too close to inviting a bane; feel free to stay away from unwanted “Flash”